iterative/katacoda-scenarios/get-started/stages/04-how-dvc-tracks-stages.md

 It lists stages by name and defines `cmd`, `deps` and `outs` for each of them.

-Along with `dvc.yaml`, there is another file, `dvc.lock`, to track the changes in dependencies and outputs.
+There is another file, `dvc.lock`, to track the changes in dependencies and outputs.

 `dvc.lock`{{open}}